AMEND09/tsa2025/DOCUMENTATION.md

 ### 3.3 `backend/` - Django Backend

-This directory contains the Django project for FarmerApp's backend.
+This directory contains the Django project for AgriMind AI's backend.

 *   **`backend/manage.py`**:
     *   Django's command-line utility for administrative tasks.
 Used to run the development server, create database migrations, manage users, and other Django-specific operations.